 Hymns Are Old Burned Up Plastic Bottles

-But before you unsubscribe, let me tell you a little story.
+But before you unsubscribe, can I tell you a little story?

-The other night, I was tucking my son into bed and noticed some trash on his bunk bed shelf.
+I was tucking my son into bed the other night, and I noticed some trash on his bunk bed shelf.
 It was the remains of an old, burned-up plastic Coke bottle.

 “Um, Aspen, what’s this trash doing here?”